Blog

 The good news is that the choice is not that dramatic and will most likely not make or break your project.
 Usually, the choice is between “good” and “the best.”
 Moreover, if you want to know precisely what to choose, you can always ask an experienced designer or agency to help you 🏆

-Create Your Best 3D Animation With Blue Carrot
+Create your best 3D animation with Blue Carrot

 This is the part where we tell you why you should select us to create the best 3D animations for your project.
 If you are here, you are probably already convinced that we know what we are talking about.
 However, to drive the point further, here are a few examples of our outstanding work.

-🔹 Orca Helix
+🔹 Orca helix

 A startup project named Orca Helix asked us to make a promotional video for their crowdfunding campaign.
 They are creating an innovative toilet that uses sensors and modern sanitizing technologies, which naturally pushed us into creating a futuristic promo video.